Columbia Estuary Ecosystem Restoration Program

 Read the latest ERTG work product

-• Analysis of Future Stressors: ERTG considers long-term environmental trends and projections specific to the Columbia River Estuary region.
+• Future Stressors: consideration of long-term environmental trends and projections specific to the Columbia River Estuary region.

-CEERP Integration: ERTG incorporates project resilience guidance into CEERP’s restoration planning and implementation processes.
+CEERP Integration: incorporation of technical guidance into CEERP’s restoration planning and implementation processes.

 Ecosystem Restoration